omunroe-com/leinwiki/Repeatability.md

 the output, exit code, and artifact files produced.

-Anything that increases the chance of the build behaving differently on different machines is repeatability poison and should be eliminated.
+Anything that increases the chance of the build behaving differently on different machines or at different points in time is repeatability poison and should be eliminated.
 Here are a few of the most common offenders.

 ## User-level Repositories